Before You Go

 Requests to transfer a date will be treated as a cancellation, per the terms above.

-Everyone is required to sign a standard release form before the trip, acknowledging awareness that some risks are associated with the trip.
-Safety is of the utmost concern on our trips.
-However, due to the nature of the activities, a condition of your participation is that you will sign this form and return it to our office before the trip begins.
-Anyone who refuses to sign the form will not be allowed to participate, and consistent with O.A.R.S.
-International, Inc. cancellation policy, there will be no refund of the trip fees at that time.
+Everyone is required to sign a standard liability release/assumption of risk form before the trip, confirming awareness that there are inherent risks associated with the trip.
+Due to the nature of the activities, a condition of your participation is that you will sign this form and return it to our office before the trip begins.
+Anyone who refuses to sign the form will not be allowed to participate, and consistent with OARS International’s cancellation policy, there will be no refund of the trip fees at that time.

 Responsibility – An Important Notice